 2018: NGen Fellows / Upswell LA

 Our 2018 American Express NGen Fellows program cohort had the opportunity to lead a workshop discussion about retaining next generation leaders of color at Upswell LA on November 14.
-Check back soon for more information and materials that came out of that discussion and the cohort's nine-month fellowship.

 2017: NGen Speaks